 The Model 5401 is suitable for use in fixed and mobile broadcast facilities, post-production studios, commercial and educational theater environments, and entertainment applications.
 Only power and one or two Ethernet network connections are required for full operation.
-Using Dante's inherent capabilities two Model 5401 units can serve in primary and secondary master clock roles for seamless, redundant operation.
+Using Dante's inherent capabilities two Model 5401 units can serve in primary and secondary master clock roles for redundant operation.

 An integral web server allows fast and flexible monitoring and configuration of the Model 5401's master clock, tone generation, and networking performance.
 Front-panel indicators, an LCD display, and pushbutton switches provide personnel with direct access to key operating parameters.
-Updating of the Model 5401's operating software can be easily performed using the unit's integrated FTP (file-transfer protocol) client.
+Updating of the Model 5401's operating software can be easily performed using the integrated FTP (file-transfer protocol) client.
 The unit's dual Gigabit Ethernet ("GigE") network interfaces allow support for redundant Dante operation.
-All program software files and configuration parameters are stored in non-volatile memory.
+All software files and configuration parameters are stored in non-volatile memory.
 The Model 5401 can be powered by 100-240 V, 50/60 Hz mains or a source of 12 volts DC.
 The lightweight enclosure mounts in one space (1U) of a standard 19-inch rack.

-Applications for the Model 5401 include fixed and mobile broadcast facilities, college and university audio networks, arenas, stadiums, and corporate installations — virtually any application where substantial numbers of Dante-compatible devices are utilized.
+Applications for the Model 5401 include broadcast facilities, college and university audio networks, arenas, stadiums, and corporate installations — virtually any application where substantial numbers of Dante-compatible devices are utilized.
 The Model 5401 will serve as a stable and consistent master clock for the entire Dante "network."
 And, as expected, the Model 5401 is compatible with all Dante devices, no matter what their primary function or manufacturer.
 Applications that utilize devices compatible with AES67 will also benefit from the Model 5401's resources.

 Why a Dedicated Dante Master Clock?